 A well-developed capital market is an essential mechanism for the efficient functioning of an advanced market economy.
 It matches household savings with value added enterprises in need of capital.
 As such, it benefits the country's economy as a whole and all its participants - households, businesses, and financial intermediaries.
-Furthermore, it makes the economy more resilient to external shocks and allows a faster economic recovery in the event of a financial crisis, as compared to an economy dependent solely on bank financing.
+Furthermore, it makes the economy more resilient to external shocks and allows a faster economic recovery in the event of a financial crisis.